-We’d like to to help you plan a trip for your group of four or more and decide if the wonders and joys that make up this particularly unique form of wilderness travel are what you are seeking.
+Maine Island Kayak Co plans custom sea kayaking trips for your group of four or more.
+We'd like to help you decide if the wonders and joys that make up this particularly unique form of wilderness travel are what you are seeking.
 Our multi-day trip destinations are suited for athletic beginner and intermediate paddlers, under the watchful eye and seamanship of our Registered Maine Sea Kayak Guides.
 The multi-day format gives you a chance to immerse more deeply into the local wonders of Casco Bay, or to venture out into Maine’s Downeast coastal waters.
 Bring your enthusiasm; we’ll do the rest.
 For self-supported trips, see our Outfitting page.
 Some of our trip destinations are outlined below.

 DELIGHTS OF CASCO BAY

 Paddling from our base on Peaks Island, we’ll wander past lighthouses, through protected passages, along rocky cliffs, beneath Civil War era forts, past seal covered ledges to island retreats.
 We land in hidden pocket beaches, maybe stop at an island ice cream store before adventuring out to explore the old forts on Jewel Island’s varied shores.
 Perhaps you’ll paddle across the stronger tidal flow of Broad Sound to visit Admiral Peary’s island hideout.
 Casco Bay contains over 200 of Maine’s 2000 islands, a rich geological and human history, and a tremendous variety of paddling.
 It is a great area for experimenting with your readiness and skill set before adventuring further Downeast.